Roadhouse Album Review: Gayle Harrod’s “Temptation” is a passionate affair

 Pat DeSalvo: Bass

-Roadhouse Album Reviews: Some great old blues from Jimi “Primetime” Smith, Bob Corritore, Magic Slim and Floyd Dixon
+Roadhouse Album Reviews: Some great old blues from Jimi “Primetime” Smith & Bob Corritore, John Primer & Magic Slim, and Floyd Dixon

 Sometimes I just want to luxuriate in some good, old-fashioned, down-home blues.
 Especially when there’s a hole in my soul that needs … well, you know.